The exhibition features

-26 graphic works done between 1971-1997.
-Included are his Hiroshima Series of 8 prints, the Genesis Series of 8 prints and 10 prints from the Toussaint L'Ouverture Series, Also included are text panels with an introductory
+31 graphic works by Jacob Lawrence (1917-2000) done between 1971-1997.
+Included are his Hiroshima Series of 8 prints, the Genesis Series of 8 prints, 10 prints from the Toussaint L'Ouverture Series, and 5 other of Lawrence's most significant prints.
+Also included are text panels with an introductory

 exhibition essay, a chronology, and photos of the artist.